 - neck pain

-- blurred or doubled vision
+- blurred or double vision

 - extreme sleepiness

-- continuous bleeding from injury
+- continuous bleeding from an injury

 If you’re pregnant, it’s important that you see a doctor if you experience any of the above symptoms.